Challenge: Easy Way to 5 a Day

 Fruits and vegetables are full of vitamins and minerals that help to keep you healthy, full of energy and reduce your risk of illness.
 Evidence shows there are huge health benefits to eating at least 5 a day including less risk of heart disease, stroke and even cancer.

-Fruits & vegetables also contain fibre which helps to maintain a healthy digestive system and reduces your risk of bowel cancer whilst also helping you to feel full.
+Fruits and vegetables also contain fibre which helps to maintain a healthy digestive system and reduces your risk of bowel cancer whilst also helping you to feel full.

 Fruit and vegetables are also low in fat and calories so will help you to maintain a healthy weight.